imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/pointers.md

 <!-- markdownlint-disable MD024 -->

 Pointers are one of the fundamental concepts in Go (and many other programming languages).
 A pointer is a variable that stores the memory address of another variable.
-By using pointers, you can directly access and modify the value stored in a particular memory location.
+By using pointers, we can directly access and modify the value stored in a particular memory location.

 ## What Are Pointers?